A new proof of Harish-Chandra's integral formula: Concluding remarks

-To illustrate the relationship between Harish-Chandra integrals and Calogero-Moser systems, we observe that by Lemma \ref{lem:soln-reln} the function satisfies where spatial derivatives act in the $h_2$ variables and $\Pi = \Pi(h_2)$.
-To compute the large-$N$ asymptotics for the integral over $U(N)$ in \cite{AM}, Matytsin drops the term $N^{-1} \Pi^{-1} \bar \omega(\partial) W$, arguing heuristically that it should be subdominant as $N \to \infty$.
-If we neglect this term and make the substitution $W = S - N^{-2} \log \Pi$, then we arrive at In fact (\ref{eqn:CM_preHJ}) is (a scaling in $N$ of) the Hamilton-Jacobi equation for the rational Calogero-Moser system associated to the root system of the algebra $\mathfrak{g}$.
-From this observation we expect that the large-$N$ asymptotics of Harish-Chandra integrals can be understood in terms of hydrodynamic scaling limits of Calogero-Moser systems.
+To illustrate the relationship between Harish-Chandra integrals and Calogero--Moser systems, we observe that by Lemma \ref{lem:soln-reln} the function satisfies where spatial derivatives act in the $h_2$ variables and $\Pi = \Pi(h_2)$.
+Since $\Pi$ is harmonic (see \cite[Proposition 4]{CM}), the last term on the right-hand side of (\ref{eqn:free_energy_pde}) vanishes.
+To compute the large-$N$ asymptotics for the integral over $U(N)$ in \cite{AM}, Matytsin drops the term $N^{-1} \bar \omega(\partial) W$, arguing heuristically that it should be subdominant as $N \to \infty$.
+If we neglect this term and make the substitution $W = S - N^{-2} \log \Pi$, then we arrive at In fact (\ref{eqn:CM_preHJ}) is (a scaling in $N$ of) the Hamilton-Jacobi equation for the rational Calogero--Moser system associated to the root system of the algebra $\mathfrak{g}$.
+From this observation we expect that the large-$N$ asymptotics of Harish-Chandra integrals can be understood in terms of hydrodynamic scaling limits of Calogero--Moser systems.
 This is known to be true for integrals over $U(N)$, as in \cite{AM, GZ} the leading-order asymptotics of the HCIZ integral are derived in terms of a particular solution to the complex Burgers' equation.
-As explained in \cite{GM}, the complex Burgers' equation also arises as a hydrodynamic limit of the Calogero-Moser system associated to the $A_N$ root system.
+As explained in \cite{GM}, the complex Burgers' equation also arises as a hydrodynamic limit of the Calogero--Moser system associated to the $A_N$ root system.